AB-ArithmeticBird/rivulet/README.md

 Introduction
 ================
-This application shows that how to use akka to stream data from a kafka topic to clickhouse cluster
+This application shows how to use akka to stream data from a kafka topic to clickhouse cluster

 Setup
 ================